SkynetLabs/skynet-workshop/README.md

 }
 ```

-4. Add the code for saving the user's data to SkyDB with setJSON
+4. Create the functionality to save the user's data to SkyDB.
+Add the
+   following code that will use `setJSON` to `saveData` in `src/App.js`

 ```javascript
 // Generate the user's private key